champa720/material.io/_science/cc-basics/chapter-1/lesson-1.1.md

 When people hear the word exercise, they sometimes think its purpose is to make bigger, stronger muscles.
 However, exercise benefits all of the major systems in the human body, including the skeletal system.
 Exercise can increase the width and strength of bones, while a lack of exercise causes a decrease in bone density, size, and strength.
 Exercise and proper diet are especially important for older adults, whose bones can become weak and brittle.

 Different kinds of exercises help the body in different ways.
 Some exercises, such as yoga or tai chi, increase flexibility and range of motion.
 This helps strengthen ligaments and reduces the strain on the joints.
-Other exercises, such as wefght lifting, help build stronger muscle.
+Other exercises, such as weight lifting, help build stronger muscle.
 Aerobic exercises, such as bicycling or swimming, help large muscle groups all over the body.
 This type of exercise also strengthens the heart and lungs.

 To stay healthy and fit, exercise in each of these different ways.
 Just thirty minutes of exercise a day-even if it is merely a brisk walk-can lead to a longer, healthier life.